Jesse-Yan/Matrix_Calculator/README.md

 ## IMPORTANT
 PROGRAM IS FOR COMPUTER, NOT FOR HUMAN.
 PLEASE DON'T TAKE POINTS OFF BY THIS LINE AND THIS FILE.author@archer

+## Known Issue (BUG Report)
+*Cholesky will always produce wrong result(working) *Might cause stackoverflow when giving a Huge Odd number (vary base on PC set up) *Grammer issue in readme.md and .txt (So Sorry about that)